The eCommerce Integration Trap (For Decorated Apparel & Print Businesses)

 You need to sell online.
 So you look at eCommerce platforms.
 Shopify looks simple.
 WooCommerce looks cheap.
 BigCommerce looks powerful.
 You pick one, set it up, and launch.

-Then the first 10 orders come in and you realize: your eCommerce platform doesn't understand your business.
+Then the first 10 orders come in and you realise: your eCommerce platform doesn't understand your business.

 The Problem: You're Not a Generic Retailer